Yuragy/Shellcode-Injector/README.md

 # Shellcode Injector

-Proof-of-concept **shellcode injector** that uses clean syscalls to bypass user-mode hooks in ntdll
+Proof of concept shellcode injector that uses clean syscalls to bypass user-mode hooks in ntdll

 ## Goals

 - **Activity obfuscation**
 - Inject shellcode into a target process via raw syscalls
 - Bypass common user-mode hooks on Win32 APIs LoadLibrary, VirtualAlloc, WriteProcessMemory
-- **Auto-generate** & embed a shellcode payload that downloads and executes a PE file
+- Auto generate & embed a shellcode payload that downloads and executes a PE file

 ---